 0% Credit Cards

 With a 12 month 0% interest credit card, you will have a 12 month period where no interest is added to your balance.
 This means you are able to spread the cost of deposits and payments for your wedding over the interest-free term.
-As long as you pay the balance off before the end of the interest-free period, you won't pay anything extra on what you borrow.
+As long as you pay the balance off before the end of the interest-free period, and ensure you always keep up with minimum payments, you won't pay anything extra on what you borrow.

 Reward Credit Cards